Subham-R/Seatle-Airbnb-data-Analysis/README.md

 For this project, I was interestested in the Seattle AirBnB homes data to better understand:

-1.How does price varies for the listings based on the locality?¶
+1.How does price varies for the listings based on the locality?

 2.Which time/month of the year are best in term of price ?